Alexander Russell Webb: Life and work in New York City

 Settling in New York, he established the Oriental Publishing Company at 1122 Upper Broadway.
 This company published his writings, including his magnum opus Islam in America, which comprised eight chapters:

-Along with this venture he started the organ of the American Muslim Propagation Movement called Moslem World.
-The first issue appeared on May 12, 1893, and was dedicated to The Interests of the American Islamic Propaganda and "to spread the light of Islam in America".
-It lasted for seven monthly issues (May to November 1893).
+Along with this venture he started the organ of the American Muslim Propagation Movement called The Moslem World.
+The first issue appeared on May 12, 1893, and was dedicated to the "interests of the American Islamic Propaganda" and "to spread the light of Islam in America", as noted in the subheadings of the May through September issues.
 Webb had felt it was important to create a tangible source of learning to introduce Islam to the American world.
-His main goal was to dismantle misconceptions regarding Islam, and bring forth the ideas that was relevant to the everyday Americans, and felt it was necessary in order to establish a relationship between the Indian Muslims at the time and the Americans.
-This project also served an international purpose.
-It helped connect American, Indian, Turkish, Egyptian, and English Muslims through the different topics and discussions in the articles themselves.
+His main goal through this journal was to help establish a Muslim presence in New York City, that would be aimed at dismantling misconceptions regarding Islam, and bring forth the ideas that were relevant to everyday Americans.